-Instrumentation and control of nuclear facilities
+Instrumentation, control and electrical power systems of nuclear facilities

 SC 45A Scope